guykabi/Todos/README.md

 there the user can see all the uncompleted tasks, it origin time to complete and to restore it if will decide to.
 Every uncompleted task has one chance only to be restored!

-The project was developed with React + Node.js + MongoDB State managment was done with React Context API in order to demonstare a self sustaining app,
+The project was developed with React + Node.js + MongoDB.

+State managment was done with React Context API in order to demonstare a self sustaining app,
 which minimizes calls to the server and keeping it's data fresh as possible!